Three Ways to Protect your Family from Fire

 STOP where you are.
 Moving or running feeds air to the flames and worsens the fire.

 DROP to the floor.
 If you stand up, the fire can burn your face.
 Fold your arms high on your chest to protect your face.

 ROLL slowly on the floor or ground, or in a rug or blanket if you can.

-COOL off as soon as possible with water for first and second degree burns and seek medical attention immediately if needed.
+COOL off as soon as possible with water for first and second degree burns.
+For third degree burns or worse, seek medical attention immediately.